Glitch752/Game-recreations/README.md

-# Tic-Tac-Toe
+# Game recreations

-In progress, going to eventually be a general game recreations repo.
+In progress, going to eventually include many simple games like chess and battleship.